tablexi/restforce-db/README.md

 #### Field Conversions

-`converts` defines a set of value adapters.
-It takes a Hash as an argument; the keys should line up with the ActiveRecord attribute names defined in your `maps` clause, while the values should be the corresponding adapter objects.
+`converts_with` defines a mapping conversion adapter.
 The only requirement for an adapter is that it respond to the methods `#to_database` and `#to_salesforce`.
+These methods will be handed a "normalized" mapping Hash as an argument, and should return a modified version of the Hash with values suited for the relevant system.

+By default, `Restforce::DB::Adapter` will be used, which simply converts times into String ISO-8601 timestamps before passing them off to Salesforce.

 #### Associations